 We are in the thick of things now, three days together!
-I have to say I really appreciate having you here for this story!
-Having you listening and reading and inspecting this aspect of my art is an honor and this isn't something I don't get to share and do normally, so thanks for continuing on with me.
+I really appreciate having you here for this story!
+Having you listening, reading and inspecting this aspect of my art is an honor and this isn't something I don't get to share and do normally, so thank you for continuing on with me.

-This next song was one that came out of a spell of pure emotion and although that usually doesn't result in a good finished product, this one came out great.
+This next song was one that came out of a spell of pure emotion and although that usually doesn't result in a good finished product, this one came out exactly like I wanted.
 There's alot of really interesting stories surrounding this song, I'll tell you more in the VLOG.
 Off we go, friend!

 Live Acoustic Performance of "Will of a fisherman"

 The sea can add years to a night